You are here

-At a time when the United States and Britain are reorienting their armed forces from counter insurgency to peer competition, with a common focus on readiness, modernisation, and the integration of capabilities, General Michael Garrett will discuss the US-UK strategic partnership in a crucial period of change in both countries.
+At a time when the United States and Britain are reorienting their armed forces from counter insurgency to peer competition, with a common focus on readiness, modernisation, and the integration of capabilities, General Michael Garrett discusses the US-UK strategic partnership in a crucial period of change in both countries.

 The Kermit Roosevelt Lecture is an exchange of lecturers between the militaries of the United States and the United Kingdom, which first took place in 1947 and this year will be the 73rd of the programme.
 The initiative for exchanges originated with Mrs Kermit Roosevelt, whose husband Kermit – the son of President Theodore Roosevelt – served in both the British Army and US Army across the two World Wars, and died while on active duty in 1943.
 Her ideas were set forth in correspondence to General George C Marshall dated 17 June 1944:

 ‘My husband, Kermit Roosevelt, ...attempted to carry out in his own life his conviction that the development of a closer relationship between individual English and Americans, and a better understanding between the military forces of the United States and the United Kingdom would contribute in large measure to the preservation of world peace.
 In view of this conviction of his, it seems appropriate... to set up this Memorial.’